Skip to contents

 only if data does not inherit from epidata: indexes of the coords columns in data.
 Can be a numeric (by column number), a character (by column name) vector or NULL.

 These columns contain the coordinates of the individuals.
 It must be emphasized that the functions in this package currently assume fixed positions of the individuals during the whole epidemic.
 Thus, an individual has the same coordinates in every block.
 For simplicity, the coordinates are derived from the first time block only.
-The epidemic covariates are calculated based on the Euclidian distance between the individuals, see f.
+The epidemic covariates are calculated based on the Euclidean distance between the individuals, see f.

 subset